not available

 After the restoration of democracy, Greece's stability and economic prosperity improved significantly.
 Greece rejoined NATO in 1980, joined the European Union in 1981 and adopted the euro as its currency in 2001.

-These are the places where i will go
+These are the places where i have been

 Delphi